 - English as a Second Language (54)

-Teaching Reading and Writing Skills to English Language Learners (four credits) students will gain an understanding of the relevant theories and practices for developing full literacy in English that is consistent with the kindergarten-grade six standards in the ELA Curriculum Framework.
-Reading instruction includes skills and strategies for success with phonemic awareness, phonics, vocabulary, fluency, and comprehension.
-Students will learn the best practices for teaching these dimensions of reading.
-They will also learn multiple approaches to teaching formal writing.
-In both areas, strategies to teach these skills to ELLs will be addressed.
-Attention will also be given to the study of grammar and the uses of English which are often difficult for ELLs.
-The course will include formal and informal measures for assessing ELLs’ reading comprehension and writing in narrative and informational genres.
-Field experience may be required.
+Teaching Reading and Writing Skills to English Language Learners (four credits) students gain an understanding of the relevant theories and practices for developing full literacy in English that is consistent with the kindergarten-grade six standards in the ELA Curriculum Framework.
+Reading instruction includes skills and strategies for success with phonemic awareness, phonics, vocabulary, fluency and comprehension.
+Students learn the best practices for teaching these dimensions of reading.
+They also learn multiple approaches to teaching formal writing.
+In both areas, strategies to teach these skills to ELs will be addressed.
+Attention is also given to the study of grammar and the uses of English which are often difficult for ELs.
+The course includes formal and informal measures for assessing ELs’ reading comprehension and writing in narrative and informational genres.

-Children from many cultures, speaking many languages, now enter classrooms each year.
-Culturally and linguistically diverse children seek to find themselves in the literature they read.
-They and their first language classmates broaden their background knowledge, develop cultural awareness, and explore the values and traditions of each other’s cultures through reading multicultural literature.
-This course introduces students to children’s literature from non-western countries, literature about relationships between cultural groups, and literature written by members of other cultures that represent the unique experience of the people of that culture.
-Students will also learn how to select multicultural literature and teach it in culturally or linguistically diverse classrooms.
-Finally, they will learn to evaluate works of children’s literature that exemplify excellence, from cultural and traditional perspectives.
+Children seek to find themselves in the books they read.
+They broaden their background knowledge, develop global awareness and explore the values and traditions of others through reading literature.
+This course introduces students to children’s literature that represents a multitude of identities and lived experiences.
+Students also learn how to select literature for their classes and evaluate works of children’s literature that exemplify excellence.

-This course will introduce students to the Professional Standards for Teaching (PST) and Licensure Preparation.
-Students will complete a pre-practicum experience (15 hours) in which they will observe a veteran teacher demonstrating the elements of the PST’s as well as the basic theories of child development and how students learn.
-The course will present the basic components of unit and lesson planning using Understanding by Design (UbD).
-Students will learn techniques around differentiating instruction, including tiered instruction, scaffolds to accommodate differences in learning styles, needs, interests, and levels of readiness of students.
-Students will examine specific systematic behaviors teachers use to create orderly, cooperative, and motivating learning environments that promote student achievement.
-The course will familiarize students with state and federal regulations regarding students with disabilities.
-Students will examine their own cultural competence and develop strategies that promote culturally responsive, inclusive classrooms.
-Co-requisite (0 credits):
+This course introduces students to the Professional Standards for Teaching (PST) and Licensure Preparation.
+Students complete a pre-practicum experience (15 hours) in which they observe a veteran teacher demonstrating the elements of the PSTs.
+The course presents the basic components of unit and lesson planning using Understanding by Design (UbD).
+Students learn techniques around differentiating instruction, including tiered instruction, scaffolds to accommodate differences in learning styles, needs, interests and levels of readiness of students.
+Students examine specific systematic behaviors teachers use to create orderly, cooperative and motivating learning environments that promote student achievement.
+The course familiarizes students with state and federal regulations regarding students with disabilities and second language designation.
+Pre-Practicum field experience is required.

-This foundational course in the graduate teacher education program for English as Second Language provides an overview of the state and federal laws pertaining to the education of English language learners as well as the background, history and philosophies surrounding instruction.
-The role of community, families and schools in English language learner education will also be explored.
+This foundational course in the graduate teacher education program for English as Second Language provides an overview of the state and federal laws pertaining to the education of English learners as well as the background, history and philosophies surrounding instruction.
+The role of community, families and schools in English language learner education is also explored.

 Co-requisite (0 credits): EDU 6510 – Practicum Seminar